PEXANE2/azure-docs.tr-tr/articles/notification-hubs/xamarin-notification-hubs-push-notifications-android-gcm.md

     }
     ```

-6. Aşağıdaki using deyimlerini `MainActivity.cs` ' a ekleyin:
+6. Aşağıdaki using deyimlerini `MainActivity.cs`ekleyin:

     ```csharp
     using Android.Util;